-- The pattern is almost as clear on the back as the front side of rug.
+- The pattern is almost as clear on the back as the front side of the rug.

-- The depth, clarity, and density of the design is unmatched by any other rug type.
+- The depth, clarity, and density of the design are unmatched by any other rug type.

 - The fringe is part of the rug and not sewn on to the rug

 A – Warp, Foundation of the rug.
 Parallel threads running through the entire length of the rug which knots are tied.

 B – Weft, Strength element for the rug.
 Threads are woven across the width of the rug inserted between all the rows of knots.
 Weft threads pass through alternate Warp threads.

 C – Knot, Main part of the rug.
 A strand of wool or silk is looped around two adjacent Warps and then cut to form the surface of the rug.

 D – Overcasting, Also referred to as the binding.
 Yarn is wrapped along the length on both sides of the rug to help keep the knots secure.

 E – Fringe, The visible continuation of the Wrap threads at both ends of the rug.
 The length of fringe does not signify quality.

 F – Kilim, The weaving web of Warp and Weft at both ends of the rugs between the pile portion and knotted Fringe